Animals of New Zealand

 Weka - a flightless rail

-Weka pay little attention to you if you stand still for a minute.
+Weka paid little attention to me once I’d stood still for a minute or so.
 Outside of zoos, I have only seen them in the Tasman District.

 Lake Peel Track, Mt Peel, Kahurangi National Park